Yong-Wai-Chun/HomeLab-1-Cloud-based-Storage-Server/README.md

 # HomeLab 1: Turning my Unused Laptop into a Cloud-based Storage Server.
 ## Introduction
 <p align="justify">
-In this project, I am going to turn my unused old laptop into a Cloud-based storage server and try to connect it to the WAN so that it can be accessible remotely with a different WiFi.
-The sake of this project is to learn the OS, Virtualization, Computer Architecture and Networking fundamental.
+In this project, I am going to turn my unused old laptop into a Cloud-based storage server and try to connect it to the WAN so that it can be accessed remotely with a different WiFi.
+The sake of this project is to learn about the OS, Virtualization, Computer Architecture and Networking fundamental.
 In this project, we will be installing NextCloud as my Cloud-based storage server's platform.
 Next, I am going to treat the laptop as a newly bought machine just like those newly arrived uninstalled servers in data centers.
 Therefore, I will be performing deep formatting, basic Windows OS' installation, virtualized OS (WSL)'s installation, NextCloud Cloud Server Platform's installation, LAN routing and WAN routing.
 </p>

 ## Project Objective